 e.
 Compassionate Confrontation (last on chart)

-The appropriate response in most cases, but a rarely used ‘language’ in our culture, because it’s the hardest to implement at all, much less on a regular basis.
+The appropriate response in most cases, when angry, but a rarely used ‘language’ in our culture, because it’s the hardest to implement at all, much less on a regular basis.

 √ Flight and Depression responses are too passive, only encouraging the expression of Anger from others & cultivating Fear in us

-√ Fight or Revenge – under normal circumstances are an over-reaction & too aggressive, adding to the negatively charged atmosphere of Anger / Rage
+√ Fight or Revenge – under normal circumstances are an over-reaction & too harmful, adding to a negatively charged atmosphere

 √ Compassionate & non-violent expressions of anger avoid the need for the other 4 responses – in most cases.
 Instead of prolonging the Anger, appropriate ‘confrontation’ (dealing with it) will diffuse intense painful emotions & hostile behavior.

 EXCEPTION: When having to deal with mentally ill people & pathological narcissists for any length of time – frustrated anger is inevitable.

 Their interactions are so toxic that Flight – in the form of physically removing oneself – is the only safe & wise course, especially when they unleash abusive rage at us or our loved ones.

 Also, we can put up a mental shield to protect our Inner Child from absorbing someone else’s rage-poison.
 It’s important to explain to our WIC that their intensity is coming from their WIC, and is not because of us.